Causal-net category

 Evidently, the ideas in this paper can be directly applied to general directed graphs.
 As for undirected graphs, the ideas may be considered in the framework of dagger categories \cite{[K19]}, and the general philosophy should be stated as follows.

 This paper is organized as follows.
-In Section $2$, we introduce several special types of quotients, including coarse-graining, vertex-coarse-graining, edge-coarse-graining, merging and contraction, fusion, coloring, linear-coloring, etc., explain their graph-theoretic means and show their relations by several decomposition theorems.
-We also interpret the notion of a coloring of a causal-net as a special kind of minimal-quotient, that is, as a minimal fusion under edge-coarse-grainings.
+In Section $2$, we introduce several special types of quotients, including coarse-graining, vertex-coarse-graining, edge-coarse-graining, merging and contraction, fusion, coloring, linear-coloring, etc., explain their graph-theoretic means and show their relations through several decomposition theorems.
+We also interpret the notion of a causal-coloring of a causal-net as a special kind of minimal-quotient, that is, as a minimal fusion under edge-coarse-grainings.
 In Section $3$, we introduce several special but natural inclusion morphisms, such as immersion, topological embedding, subdivision and embedding, etc., explain their graph-theoretic means and show several decomposition theorems.
-In Section $4$, we introduce a category framework for minor theory and use it to study different types of generalized minors such as coarse-graining minor, contraction minor, etc.
+In Section $4$, we introduce a categorical framework for minor theory and use it to study several types of generalized minors in $\mathbf{Cau}$.